 Fraud and Corruption are the most common forms of economic offenses but that is not the end.
 The economic offense is a broader term and covers several other offenses.

 Sometimes, the economic offense may encompass organized crimes having bearing on national security.
-Problems such as international terrorism, drug dealing, money laundering, IPR violations, etc continue to occupy the center stage as the global threats that are taking place.
+Problems such as international terrorism, drug dealing, money laundering, IPR violations, etc continue to occupy the centre stage as the global threats that are taking place.
 However, it is necessary to discuss the same in Indian parlance.

 Economic Offenses in India

-Generally, the law enforcement agencies in India investigate economic offenses.
+Generally, the law enforcement agencies in India investigate economic offences.
 However, in many states, there are separate divisions for investigations of economic crimes.
 These divisions employ specifically trained resources to investigate.
 Many of these law enforcement officers are also Certified Forensic Accounting Professionals.

-- Bank & Financial institutional economic offenses.
+- Bank & Financial institutional economic offences.